afds-bl/chensus/README.md

 # BFSestimates

-The goal of BFSestimates is to estimate population frequencies, means, proportions and confidence intervals from surveys conducted by *Bundesamt für Statistik* (BFS) / *Office fédéral de la statistique* (OFS):
+The goal of BFSestimates is to estimate population frequencies, means, proportions and confidence intervals from surveys conducted by the Federal Statistical Office (FSO):

 - structural survey: *Strukturerhebung* (SE) / *relevé structurel*,
 - mobility and transport survey: *Mikrozensus Mobilität und Verkehr*